Loud in a crowd: Nissan range gets grille makeover

 "V-motion is a testament to our resolve to be loud with our visual presence.
 We realize we've been a bit too modest," Nakamura said, adding that while this is a global strategy for the Nissan brand, it's especially relevant in China.

-The German group's strategy has become a "new brand-management standard" for global automakers, said Nakamura, noting others, such as South Korea's Kia Motors Corp (000270.KS), were following suit.
+The German group's strategy has become a "new brand-management standard" for global automakers, said Nakamura, noting others, such as South Korea's Kia Motors Corp , were following suit.

 "The whole global auto industry is being impacted by Volkswagen's strategy," he said.
 "Unless you match that, your brand identity gets watered down."